Jonas Short Mound under excavation.

 discussed below, the name and the original definition of Fourche

-Maline culture is based on work done in the along tributaries
+Maline culture is based on work done along tributaries

 of the Arkansas River in eastern Oklahoma.
 Published statements